 A couple of examples:

-On the opposite side of the spectrum, say your home inspection reveals a really terrible foundation problem.
-In advance of listing your home, you can make decisions about whether it makes sense to repair the problem before the sale or offer the home as is.
+On the opposite side of the spectrum, say your inspection reveals a really terrible foundation problem.
+In advance of listing your property, you can make decisions about whether it makes sense to repair the problem before the sale or list "as is."
 Do you repair the foundation and hopefully recoup costs with a higher listing price?
 Or let the next owner worry about it and list for less?
 Either way, it should be your decision.